 Does vinegar remove semi-permanent hair color?

-One of the best ways of removing the hair dye from your hair is by using vinegar.
+One of the best ways of removing hair dye from your hair is by using vinegar.
 It is not only effective and long-lasting but also simple to use, cheap, and available readily in our homes.

 Vinegar works in stripping your hair off-color because it is acidic.
 Most hair dyes can not handle acidic substances.
 The acid can help eliminate the color without damaging your scalp, as most other expensive products do.